bcgov/entity/rfcs/rfc-team-notifications.md

 In the author's experience, MS Teams generates a lot notifications, by virtue of the many teams and chat groups subscribed to.

-A consideration is that MS Teams messages are purged after a while according to retention policies.
+:warning: MS Teams messages are purged after a while according to retention policies.
 Hence, distribution of information that is meant for future reference should be done by email (where messages can be filed into folders permanently) or other methods.

+:warning: Some team members use the browser version of MS Teams.
+To keep MS Teams running, they must must ensure that the subject browser tab remains active (eg, is exempted from the browser's memory saving configuration).
+Also, the browser must be configured to allow the subject website to send notifications.

 ### Zenhub